 One of the best things about this principle is that you can use multiple sources of social proof to amplify your brand’s perceived popularity and credibility.

-Do note that customers who do not know much about a product and isn’t sure about which one to buy is very likely to reply on the opinion of others.
+Do note that customers who do not know much about a product and aren’t sure about which one to buy are very likely to rely on the opinion of others.